-This policy covers all enrolments according to the Department of Education: Enrolment of students in Government Schools.
-A summary and consolidation of Policy.
+This policy covers all enrolments according to the Department of Education: Enrolment of students in NSW Government Schools.
+A summary and consolidation of Policy; General Enrolment Procedures - Implementation document for Enrolment of Students in NSW Government Schools policy 22nd July 2019.